profsmith89/ctps/_sources/chap01.md

         break
 ```

+## This problem, in general

-**This problem, in general.**  Congratulations on solving your first computational problem!
+Congratulations on solving your first computational problem!
 I hope you feel proud of your accomplishment.
 But you might also be asking, "Was this problem just a vehicle to get started in problem solving with computation, or was it something more?"
 The answer is something more.

 While the context and storyline in which I wrapped this chapter's problem may not seem like something you'd ask your computer to do, the act of opening and accessing the contents of digital files is a skill that you will use over and over again in solving your own problems.
 You have now started to build that skill.

 Like this first problem-to-be-solved, I chose the problems in each chapter of this book for two reasons: (1) each builds upon the knowledge you've gained in previous chapters to teach you new design techniques, CS concepts, and programming skills; and (2) because each problem is an instance of a more generally applicable problem.
 In other words, my selection of our problems-to-be-solved is not frivolous, but builds in you a competency to attack many similar problems.

-\[Version 20230630\]
+\[Version 20230811\]